Powerlearnproject/se-day1-assignment-Tuda25/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Planning ddefining project scope objectives and feasibility Requirement analysis gathering and anaalyzing user needs Design creating system achitecture and design specifications Implementation coding writing and compiling the code Testing ensure that the software functions correctly Deployment releasing the software for use
+Maintenance

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.